Alternative Credentials

-These can be degrees, certificates, and other credentials that meet the “equivalent” of the requirement named in WAC 110-300-0100.
+Alternative credentials may be recognized to meet job role education.
+These can be degrees, certificates, and other credentials that are considered the “equivalent” to the requirement outlined in WAC 110-425-0090.

 This option includes:

-These can be degrees, certificates and other credentials that meet the “equivalent” of the requirement named in WAC 110-300-0100.
-A related degree can be an associate, bachelors or advanced degree that is:
+These can be degrees, certificates, or other credentials that meet the “equivalent” of the requirement outlined in WAC 110-300-0100.
+A related degree may be an associate, bachelor's degree, or advanced degree that is:

 • A DCYF recognized related degree